AfyKirby1/Simpleton-CLI/README.md

 git clone https://github.com/AfyKirby1/Simpleton-CLI.git
 cd Simpleton-CLI

-# Run the Windows installer script
+# Run the Windows installer script (recommended)
 install-windows.bat

+# Or if you have issues, try the simple version:
+install-windows-simple.bat
 ```

 #### For All Platforms